the-ora/browser/CONTRIBUTING.md

 ### Bug Reports

+**Be descriptive and thorough**.
 Include:
 - macOS version
 - Ora Browser version
-- Steps to reproduce
+- Clear steps to reproduce the issue
 - Expected vs actual behavior
 - Screenshots if applicable
+- Relevant console/error messages

 ### Feature Requests

+**Provide detailed context**.
+Include:
-- Describe the feature and its use case
+- Clear description of the feature and its use case
 - Explain how it fits with Ora's goals (fast, secure, beautiful)
-- Consider implementation complexity
+- Consider implementation complexity and user impact
+- Check that similar functionality doesn't already exist

 ## 💬 Community Guidelines